ClemensFischer/XAML-Map-Control/README.md

 setting in the sample application's MainWindow.xaml.cs file.
 Please note that some map providers may not allow persistent caching of their map data.

-For UWP, the cache functionality is defined by the interface IImageCache in the namespace MapControl.Caching, and implemented by the classes ImageFileCache, FileDbCache (in library FileDbCache.UWP) and SQLiteCache (in library SQLiteCache.UWP).
+For UWP and WinUI, the cache functionality is defined by the interface IImageCache in the namespace MapControl.Caching, and implemented by the classes ImageFileCache, FileDbCache (in library FileDbCache.UWP/.WinUI) and SQLiteCache (in library SQLiteCache.UWP/.WinUI).
 Local image files and database files are written to ApplicationData.Current.TemporaryFolder by default.

 ---